 Viralwoot is a tool for growing followers, targeting repins and scheduling.
 I used it in the early days to rapidly increase my following and I’ve considering upgrading to the paid service for scheduling.
 However, the followers you get here are “fake” in that they have no real interest in your work.
 They’re just repinning to get more repins of their own.
 Think about what you want.
 Your time is probably better spent working out a “real” way to become a Pinterest Ninja.
 I have not included an affiliate link here to Viralwoot because I no longer use it, so that would be dishonest.

-Each time your pin is repinned a new version is created.
+This is something I read in the expensive e-book I paid for.
+I don’t think it’s true.
+The theory is that each time your pin is repinned a new version is created.
 Some of those versions will be unloved, some may be pinned 10,000 times.
 If you want to repin that pin to a group board, do it from the version of the pin that has been pinned 10,000 times.
 This pin is pre-loved, it has a good reputation in Pinterest and it will be shown to more eyeballs.
+Like I said, this one is a big old nope for me.

 Pinterest Experts and Strategies